JonasNorlinder/jonasnorlinder.github.io/_posts/2024-04-02-When-Silence-is-Not-Golden-The-Risks-of-Ignoring-Errors.md

 * Cassandra with a large workload in `v23.11` are measuring a buggy application where all reads fail

-* DaCapo "resolved" the issue in `v23.11-MR1` by chaning the workload to something completley different with vastly different read/insert proportions.
+* DaCapo "resolved" the issue in `v23.11-MR1` by changing the workload to something completley different with vastly different read/insert proportions.

 # Examining Exception Supression in H2